WebOrigami/docs/src/content/language/scope.md

 ## Default scope

-By default, Graph Origami tools like the [ori](/cli) command-line interface (CLI) search in the current directory, then the collection of built-in functions.
+By default, Web Origami tools like the [ori](/cli) command-line interface (CLI) search in the current directory, then the collection of built-in functions.

 If you ask ori to evaluate an expression that includes a deeper file system path, it will search from that deeper location up to the current directory.